maggiehern/CubansNLAAS/README.md

 In this repository, you will find Publication NLAAS Data Analysis, which is the script used for statistical analyses in R as well as data visualization.

-If you have any questions about the script, please email me at mzh235@psu.edu.
+If you have any questions about the script, please email me at margarita.hernandez@dartmouth.edu